| Approved by: | President |

 A. Notice to the University

-To promote the health and safety of the University community and maintain normal University operations, Demonstrations should be scheduled in advance with the Department of Public Safety (DPS).
-Organizers of Demonstrations are strongly encouraged to provide the following information to DPS (tel.
+To promote the health and safety of the University community and maintain normal University operations, Demonstrations must be scheduled in advance with the Department of Public Safety (DPS).
+Organizers of Demonstrations must provide the following information to DPS (tel.
 202 319-5111) at least 3 days in advance of the planned activity:

 B. Conduct